FerreiraEnzoA/Portfolio/Proj2/README.md

 Primarily, I used the pandas library to manipulate structured data and, secondarily, openpyxl library to read/write Excel 2010 .xlsx files.

-You can both get the [source code](https://github.com/FerreiraEnzoA/Portfolio/tree/main/Proj2)
+You can get the [source code](https://github.com/FerreiraEnzoA/Portfolio/tree/main/Proj2)

 ![](../images/proj2_diagram.png)